ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 /v2/indicators?filters=summary=lmco.com,dateAdded%3E20151015&orParams=true
 ```

-To prevent the ThreatConnect API to return an entire resultset, limit the scope of the query based on the modifiedSince parameter.
+To prevent the ThreatConnect API to return an entire result-set, limit the scope of the query based on the modifiedSince parameter.
 When a query from the list below is issued with this parameter, it will only return Indicators whose lastModified field contains a value on or after the time specified by the included ISO 8601 time-stamp.

 Use the modifiedSince parameter on the Indicators Service, e.g., `/v2/indicators`